seanchen513/dcp/README.md

 - 86 - given string of parentheses, return min num parentheses to be removed to make string valid
 - 142 - given string of parentheses and wildcard *, determine whether balanced
 - 199 - given string of parentheses, find a balanced string that can be produced from it using min num insertions and deletions

-## Arrays, Intervals, ...

-### Arrays - general and not classified yet
-- 47 - given stock price array, find max profit from buying then selling
-- 49 - find max sum of any contiguous subarray in O(n) time
-- 189 - given array, return length of longest subarray where all its elements are distinct
-- 224 - given sorted array, find smallest positive int that is not the sum of a subset of the array, in O(n) time
-- 408 - given stock price array and int k, find max profit from k buys and sells

-### Intervals
-- 21, 404 - given array of time intervals for classes, find min rooms required
-- 77 - return list of intervals where all overlapping intervals have been merged
-- 119 - given set of closed intervals, find smallest set of numbers that covers all intervals (same as dcp200)
-- 191 - find min num intervals to remove to make rest of intervals non-overlapping
-- 200 - given set of intervals, compute smallest set of points that cover it (same as dcp119)
-- 397 - given list of jobs with start and end times, find largest subset of compatible jobs

-### Rotated arrays/lists
-- 58 - find element in rotated sorted array
-- 126 - write fn that rotates list by k elts; try without creating copy of list; how many swaps or moves?
-- 177 - given linked list and pos int k, rotate list to right by k places
-- 197 - given array and num k smaller than length of array, rotate array to right k elements in-place
-- 203 - given array sorted and rotated with no duplicates, find min element in O(log N) time

 ## Linked lists, queues, Stacks, Heaps, Dictionaries